sburnett/bismark-release-manager/README.md

 Revoking an Experiment
 ----------------------

-Suppose you discover a critical security vulnerability in BismarkHappiness and want to disable it on all routers while you prepare a fix:
+Suppose you discover a critical security vulnerability in *HappinessMonitor* and want to disable it on all routers while you prepare a fix:

-    brm experiments revoke BismarkHappiness atlanta-routers
+    brm experiments revoke HappinessMonitor atlanta-routers

 All routers in the `atlanta-routers` group will remove the experiment the next time they run `bismark-experiments-manager`, which happens every 12 hours.